ImtiazVision/Amazon-Web-Services-AWS-/Chunk_21_Amazon_Quick_Sight.md

 - Incorporate Business Intelligence (BI) into our application
 - Scale from tens of thousands to hundreds of thousands of users
 - Ask questions about our data and receive answers

+### Features

+- Build end to end BI solutions
+- Embedded analytics
+- Leverage Amazon SageMaker models
+- Discover hidden insights
+- Pay only for what we use